 The Operating Company may want to obtain additional debt financing, or need to do so upon maturity of its credit facility, in order to obtain funds which may be made available for investments.
+The Operating Company is restricted from incurring additional indebtedness under its credit facility.
 The revolving period under the credit facility ends on October 21, 2012, and the credit facility matures on October 21, 2014.
 If the Operating Company is unable to increase, renew or replace any such facility and enter into a new debt financing facility on commercially reasonable terms, its liquidity may be reduced significantly.
 In addition, if the Operating Company is unable to repay amounts outstanding under any such facilities and is declared in default or is unable to renew or refinance these facilities, it may not be able to make new investments or operate our business in the normal course.
 These situations may arise due to circumstances that the Operating Company may be unable to control, such as lack of access to the credit markets, a severe decline in the value of the U.S. dollar, a further economic downturn or an operational problem that affects third parties or the Operating Company, and could materially damage the Operating Company's business operations and, consequently, New Mountain Guardian's business, results of operations and financial condition.